-In exotic aerospace or life threatening situations, you should obviously not use homeopathic tests as sophisticated high-speed steel, Stellite® or HASTELLOY® may test similar to other common materials, but in fact have extremely different physical properties.
+In exotic aerospace or life threatening situations, you should obviously not use home-grown tests to validate materials since sophisticated alloys like high-speed steel, Stellite® or HASTELLOY® may test similar to other common materials, but in fact have extremely different physical properties.
 The Stellite® alloys most most frequently used for balls are Star J or number three.
 They are very hard and wear resistant.
-See our page, /Radiations_Hardened_Kinematic_Systems.php, for more information on Stellite®.
+See our page, Radiations Hardened Kinematic Systems for more information on Stellite®.

 Another place where balls are widely used is in the plumbing of pneumatic and hydraulic systems.
 Ball check valves, flow control valves, pressure relief valves and pressure regulating valves all use ball and seat combinations to perform their functions.

 In pure hydraulic oil systems, the most common ball material is chrome alloy 52100 steel.
-This ball will be very hard, and highly magnetic, but it is not corrosion resistance and will test positive in any of the corrosion tests.
-In the grinding spark test it will be orange in color with many side burst, as the carbon burns with the oxygen in the atmosphere (incineration).
+This ball will be very hard, and highly magnetic, but it is not corrosion resistant and will test positive in any of the corrosion tests.
+In the grinding spark test it will be orange in color with many side bursts, as the carbon burns with the oxygen in the atmosphere (incineration).

 See our web page on Tungsten Carbide for more information.

 Is the ball corrosive resistant?
 There are a number of fast tests that give a good indication of the corrosion resistance of a ball, but most of these tests require the use of caustic chemicals.

-A good fast test of corrosion resistance is to immerse pre-cleaned test balls in a 5 percent solution of Nitric Acid in Alcohol.
-This "Nitol" solution will turn all steels a light to dark gray in just 2 minutes.
-It won't change the color of corrosive resistant materials.
+A good fast test of corrosion resistance is to immerse pre-cleaned test balls in a 5 percent solution of nitric-acid in alcohol.
+This "Nital" solution will turn all steels a light to dark gray in just 2 minutes.
+It won't change the color of corrosive-resistant materials.

-An even better test is the copper sulfate test.
-This solution consists of copper sulfate crystals dissolved in a 6 percent solution of sulfuric acid and water.
-A drop of this solution on the surface of a clean steel ball will immediately form a bright golden spot of copper plating.
-This solution will not affect any of the corrosive resistant materials within a two-minute period, but may react to hard ferritic or Martensitic stainless steel after a long period of exposure.
+An even better test is the copper-sulfate test.
+This solution consists of copper-sulfate crystals dissolved in a 6-percent solution of sulfuric-acid and water.
+A drop of this solution on the surface of a clean steel ball will immediately form a bright spot of copper-plating.
+This solution will not affect any of the corrosive resistant materials within a two-minute period, but may react to hard ferritic or Martensitic stainless-steel after a long period of exposure.
 See our picture gallery page.